 Bar charts are perfect for displaying categorical data.
 Let’s say you want to visualize the number of books sold by different genres.
 On the X-axis, you would list each genre(e.g., Science Fiction, Romance, etc.), and the height of each bar along the Y-axis would represent the number of books sold in that genre.
 Bar charts make it easy to read and compare values across different categories.

-- Line Charts are ideal for visualizing the changes in a numerical value over time.
-For instance, you might want to plot changes in the average global temperature each year over the past century.
+Line charts are ideal for visualizing the changes in a numerical value over time.
+For instance, you might want to plot changes in the average global temperature yearly over the past century.
 The X-axis would represent time (e.g., in years), and the Y-axis would represent the temperature.
 Connecting the data points with a line makes it simple to see trends and fluctuations over time.

-- Pie Charts are helpful for showing the proportional relationships between categories.
+Pie charts help show the proportional relationships between categories.
 Consider a scenario where you want to visualize the percentage breakdown of annual sales by region (e.g., North America, Europe, Asia).
 Each segment of the pie represents a region, and the size of the segment is proportional to the region’s percentage of total sales.
 Pie charts provide a quick, visual way to gauge how the different categories compare proportionally.

 Histograms: A histogram is a graphical representation of the distribution of a dataset.
 It is an estimate of the probability distribution of a continuous variable.
 To construct a histogram, the first step is to “bin” the range of values—dividing the entire range of values into a series of intervals—and then count how many values fall into each interval.
 The bins are usually specified as consecutive, non-overlapping intervals of a variable.
 The bins (intervals) must be adjacent and are often (but not necessarily) of equal size.
 The primary purpose of a histogram is to provide a visual representation of the distribution of a dataset.
 It helps to see the shape, spread, and central tendency of the data and identify any potential outliers or unusual observations.